Bavnitsingh/DevTinder/homework.md

  - Ordering of routes is important
  - Install Postman and make collection Workspace > test API call
  - Write Logic to handle GET,POST,DELETE,PUT,PATCH
+ -  Explore routing and use of ?, + , (), * in the routes
+ - Use of regex in routes /a/ ,  /.*fly$/
+ - Reading the query params in the routes
+ - Reading the dynamic routes